 Are you ready to get focused on a new career in photography?
-CVCC's Photographic Technology Program will teach you the basics of camera operation, lighting, photographic process and digital imaging.
-These basics and your imagination can lead you to a career in commercial photography, portrait photography or photojournalism.
+CVCC's Photographic Technology Program teaches the basics of camera operation, lighting, photographic process, and digital imaging.
+These basics and your imagination can lead to a career in commercial photography, portrait photography, or photojournalism.

 The unique laboratory and classroom setup at CVCC maximizes the learning experience.
-There's virtually no distinction from lecture to practice in the lab.
+There is virtually no distinction from lecture to practice in the lab.
 Instructors work alongside students in the labs, mentoring them as they pick up new skills and fine-tune their craft.

 Some photographers focus on providing digital images specifically for use on the Internet.
 Others license the use of their photographs through stock photo agencies.
 Graduates can also start their own business or transition to other related fields, such as public relations or equipment sales.

-The Photographic Technology Progrma curriculum offers training in photographic techniques and their application in professional photographic disciplines.
-Where offered, students will receive comprehensive course work in four areas of concentration: biomedical photography, photojournalism, commercial photography and portrait studio management.
+The Photographic Technology Program curriculum offers training in photographic techniques and their application in professional photographic disciplines.
+Where offered, students will receive comprehensive course work in four areas of concentration: biomedical photography, photojournalism, commercial photography, and portrait studio management.